ay0408/Optimized-RR/README.md

 As an example of real data analysis, we considered the case where the privacy level for the entire dataset is fixed and evaluated the accuracy of output (differentially private) $\chi^2$-statistics in genomic statistical analysis.

-We also measured the run time of our methods, and the results show that our heuristic method can be performed in about $1$ second even for $k = 1,000$.
+We also measured the run time of our methods, and the results show that our heuristic method can be performed in about $1$ second even for a large dataset with $k = 1,000$.

 ## Future Directions